 Governments are generally permitted to give below-market funding to domestic players in a given industry – as long as they stay within certain bounds.
 If subsidies go on to cause aggravated economic harm to foreign competitors in global markets, it can be cause for litigation.
 However, legal counsel will need to manage clients’ expectations before launching trade litigation – it will take effort to generate the econometric evidence needed to prove economic harm in a foreign market.

-Foreign Investment: New Impediments Abound
+Foreign Investment: Impediments Here to Stay

-During 2020, long-awaited regulations came into force that greatly expanded the reach and authority of the Committee for Foreign Investment in the United States (CFIUS).
+During 2020, long-awaited regulations came into force that greatly expanded the reach and authority of the Committee on Foreign Investment in the United States (CFIUS).
 At the same time, the EU foreign investment screening framework entered into full application.
 Despite being subject to each member state’s interpretation, this framework reflects a growing movement towards a more US-type approach to investment screening by governments around the world.

 As with seemingly every other element of international trade, COVID-19 accelerated and expanded that trend – and not just to the usual suspects.